jotaprojects/frontend-mentor/newsletter-sign-up/README.md

 I also took sometime to read up on form validation as I am used with it being only js validation.
 The browsers nowadays has aldready good validation on the client side with new attributes to the input element.
 I did do some custom JavaScript in this challenge, mainly for the error message placement in the design.
 But I still used the Constraint Validation API that exists in the browser.
 I did some research on other used the API in their solutions.
+The JavaScript needs a specific structure otherwise it won't work so it can be more flexible if I compare to Pristine validation library.

 For this challenge I don't agree with the placement of the error message.
 I think it will be too tight between the label and the error message.
 I feel it would be better to have the error message below the input.